Greenhouse Treatment Center: FAQ

 Yes, you may bring your cell phone and computer to the facility, but access will be prohibited during medical detox or for the first 72 hours of inpatient treatment if you do not transfer directly from detox.

 After this blackout period, you will be free to use your phone or computer outside normal program hours, provided you abide by our cell phone and electronic use policy.

 Will I get to leave the facility periodically?

-Your time in residential treatment will be completely focused on your recovery, meaning the majority of your time will be in the facility focusing on your treatment; however, there may be outings to tour our nearby sober living and outpatient patient facilities.*
+Your time in residential treatment will be solely focused on recovery, meaning the majority of your time will be spent on-site.
+However, there may be outings to tour our nearby sober living and outpatient patient facilities.*

 What happens when I leave treatment?